 deeper connections, safer space and better networks

-The Thinking Ahead Institute is a not-for-profit research and innovation member group and we are requesting project subscriptions of US$15,000 (to cover our costs): invoicing you US$7,500 on sign up and US$7,500 on publication of the white paper.
+The Thinking Ahead Institute is a not-for-profit research and innovation member group and we are requesting project subscriptions of US$15,000 to cover our costs.
 Participation for members is included in their Institute subscriptions.

 This whitepaper builds on the The impact of culture on institutional investors research and contains the findings of The power of culture study, which involved 15 asset managers and asset owners.
 These leader organisations joined the study in various ways to better understand their own cultural signature and leadership, where they sit on a spectrum and how they could sharpen their own competitive edge